jasonxu90/jasonxu90.github.io/publications.md

 Preprints
 -------
  (__\*__ _denotes equal contribution_)

+ * Morsomme, R. and __Xu,J.\*__.
+Uniformly Ergodic Data-Augmented MCMC for Fitting the General Stochastic Epidemic Model to Incidence Data.

 * Bu, F., Aiello, A., Volfovsky, A.\* and __Xu,J.\*__.
 Likelihood-based Inference for partially observed stochastic epidemics with individual heterogeneity.